andrew/ultimate-awesome/README.md

 - [awesome-visual-attention](https://github.com/hongyuanyu/awesome-visual-attention) - A curated list of visual attention modules.
 - [fucking_awesome_python](https://github.com/htlcnn/fucking_awesome_python) - Awesome-python with :octocat: :star: and :fork_and_knife:.
 - [awesome-varnish](https://github.com/huayra/awesome-varnish) - The A-list of awesome Varnish and VCL related software, libraries, tools and resources, inspired by awesome-postgresql.
+- [awesome-compilers](https://github.com/hummanta/awesome-compilers) - An opinionated list of awesome compiler frameworks, libraries, software and resources.
 - [awesome-vegan](https://github.com/Icy-Thought/awesome-vegan) - A Markdown based fork of the Vegan Cheatsheet. .
 - [telegram-list](https://github.com/j2a1ck/telegram-list) - List of good Telegram channel in Persian.
 - [awesome-riboseq](https://github.com/JackCurragh/awesome-riboseq) - A list of bioinformatic tools for working with Ribo-Seq data.
 - [awesome-privacy-front-ends](https://github.com/jamesponddotco/awesome-privacy-front-ends) - [READ-ONLY] An awesome list of alternative, privacy-focused front-ends to popular services.
-- [stars](https://github.com/jameswlane/stars) - A curated list of my GitHub stars.
 - [awesome-nba-data](https://github.com/JovaniPink/awesome-nba-data) - A curated list of awesome NBA Data and resources.
 - [awesome-identity](https://github.com/kvnyu24/awesome-identity) - A curated list of resources related to identity, privacy, and reputation.
 - [cybersecurity-free-tutorials](https://github.com/labex-labs/cybersecurity-free-tutorials) - Practice Cybersecurity Free Tutorials | This repo collects 73 of free tutorials for Cybersecurity.
 Cybersecurity is crucial in our increasingly connected world.
 This Skill Tree presents a comprehensive learning path for aspiring security professionals.
 Starting from the basics, it guides you thro.
+- [rust-resources-hub](https://github.com/laruh/rust-resources-hub) - A curated collection of resources for learning and mastering Rust programming, including guides, books, exercises, and more.
 - [awesome-launchdarkly](https://github.com/launchdarkly-labs/awesome-launchdarkly) - Awesome Stuff on LaunchDarkly.
 - [awesome-saas](https://github.com/lendai/awesome-saas) - 😎 Awesome list for everyone building SaaS.
 - [awesome-lilypad](https://github.com/lilypad-tech/awesome-lilypad) - Lilypad examples, use cases, and more!.
 - [awesome-neocities](https://github.com/lime360/awesome-neocities) - A curated directory for awesome Neocities resources.
+- [awesome-llm-agent](https://github.com/lizhe2004/awesome-llm-agent) - Everything about llm based agent.
 - [awesome-xiangqi](https://github.com/lucaferranti/awesome-xiangqi) - An awesome list of xiangqi related resources.
 - [awesome-nodejs-precise](https://github.com/magicdawn/awesome-nodejs-precise) - Same as awesome-Node.js, but more precise.
 - [puppet-guide](https://github.com/mikeroyal/puppet-guide) - Puppet Guide .